Kartz4code/pNMPC_CODEGEN/README.md

 - To generate CUDA MEX make files, run "make MEXCUDA" and "generateMEXCUDA"
 ```

-The 'Source.cpp' is the main file where the pNMPC controller codes are entered and the file name must not be changed.
+The `Source.cpp` is the main file where the pNMPC controller codes are entered and the file name must not be changed.

 The example code with this repo provides a boiler plate code for implementation of pNMPC controller for control of 2D crane.
-The corresponding Simlink file is 'Crane2D.slx'
+The corresponding Simlink file is `Crane2D.slx`